jhonDowe/blahdns/README.md

 5. [DNSPrivacy.org](https://dnsprivacy.org)

 ## Expired announcements
+* Japan Ipv6 problem fixed.
+2019-02-17 (Vps provider suddenly added an IPv6, so I have 2 IPv6.
+But the knot-resolver was set listen `[::]` automatically.
+I manually listen both of them, everything works fine again.
+Sorry for the inconvenient.
+* Server in Germany currently higly unstable, I will try to fix it ASAP.
+Thanks (Problem solved, still have to monitor it)
 * IMPORTANT - PORT 53 will shutdown soon, be sure you use DoT, DoH, DNSCryptv2.
 * Old germany server IP 217.61.0.97 will shutdown at October 30 2018
 * Blahdns Germany Server Migration announcement, Start: October 28, 2018 8:00:00 AM CEST, follow this [issue](https://github.com/ookangzheng/blahdns/issues/5)